Epilepsy and your rights

 Jobs in the armed forces

 The armed forces are not covered by the employment sections of the DDA.
 This means they can refuse to employ you if you have epilepsy or a history of epilepsy.
-See our information about epilepsy and the UK armed forces.
+See our information about epilepsy and the UK armed forces on our work page.

 Insurance